Anthony Davis: Rookie year (2012–2013)

 Davis appeared in the February 15, 2013 Rising Stars Challenge during the 2013 NBA All-Star Game weekend.
 Davis was removed from the Hornets' lineup on February 27 following a collision with Brook Lopez the prior night in which he sprained his left shoulder.
 On March 5, Davis returned to the starting lineup with 17 points, 15 rebounds and 4 blocked shots against the Orlando Magic.
 On March 9, Davis established a career high in rebounds with 18 to go along with 20 points against the Memphis Grizzlies.
 On March 20, Davis tipped in the game-winning basket over Kevin Garnett against the Boston Celtics with 0.3 seconds remaining.
 On April 10, Davis suffered a season-ending left knee medial collateral ligament sprain and bone bruise.
 He was injured in a collision with Marcus Thornton of the Sacramento Kings.
 He was a 2013 NBA All-Rookie First Team selection, and finished second in NBA Rookie of the Year voting (with 306 points) to Damian Lillard (605).
 His 20 double-doubles was the most in his rookie class.

-As a rookie, he proved to be mostly a pick and roll threat on offense, but was effective in fast break transition and on the offensive boards.
+As a rookie, he proved to be mostly a pick-and-roll threat on offense, but was effective in fast break transition and on the offensive boards.
 He needed to develop his isolation and post-up skills.
 His rookie skill set was said to resemble a young Lamar Odom, but he added over 10 lb following his rookie season.

 After the 2012–13 season, the Hornets renamed themselves the Pelicans.
 Davis donated $65,000 toward the construction of a basketball court at his alma mater, Perspectives.
-On October 16, 2013, during the preseason of Davis' sophomore year for the 2013–14 New Orleans Pelicans', the Pelicans exercised the team's 3rd-year option on Davis' contract.
+On October 16, 2013, during the preseason of Davis's sophomore year for the 2013–14 New Orleans Pelicans, the Pelicans exercised the team's third-year option on Davis's contract.